Variational Bayes In Private Settings (VIPS)

 \subsection{Experiments with MNIST data}

 We tested our VIPS algorithm for the SBN model on the MNIST digit dataset which contains 60,000 training images of ten handwritten digits (0 to 9), where each image consists of $28 \times 28$ pixels.
-For our experiment, we considered a one-hidden layer SBN with $100$ hidden units $K= 100$.\footnote{We chose this number since when $K$ is larger than $100$, the variational lower bound on the test data, shown in Figure 2 in \citep{GanHCC15}, does not increase significantly.} We varied the mini-batch size $S=\{20, 400\}$.
+For our experiment, we considered a one-hidden layer SBN with $100$ hidden units $K= 100$.\footnote{We chose this number since when $K$ is larger than $100$, the variational lower bound on the test data, shown in Figure 2 in \citep{GanHCC15}, does not increase significantly.} We varied the mini-batch size $S=\{400, 800, 1600, 3200\}$.
 For a fixed $\sigma=1$, we obtained two different values of privacy loss due to different mini-batch sizes.
-We ran our code until it sees $25\%$ of the data ($15,000$).
-We tested the non-private version of VIPS as well as the private versions with strong and moments accountant compositions, where each algorithm was run $4$ times with different seed numbers.
+We ran our code until it sees the entire training data ($60,000$).
+We tested the non-private version of VIPS as well as the private versions with strong and moments accountant compositions, where each algorithm was tested in $10$ independent runs with different seed numbers.

 As a performance measure, we calculated the pixel-wise prediction accuracy by first converting the pixels of reconstructed images into probabilities (between 0 and 1); then converting the probabilities into binary variables; and averaging the squared distances between the predicted binary variables and the test images.
-In each seed number, we selected $100$ randomly selected test images from $10,000$ test datapoints. \figref{SBN_K} shows the performance of each method in terms of prediction accuracy. \figref{SBN_W} shows the estimated weight matrices obtained by each method.
+In each seed number, we selected $100$ randomly selected test images from $10,000$ test datapoints. \figref{SBN_K} shows the performance of each method in terms of prediction accuracy.